 \section{Introduction}

-Relation extraction (RE) is a task that involves identifying the semantic connections between pairs of entities within a text.
-It aims to extract fact triples in the format $\langle$\textit{head entity}, \textit{relation}, \textit{tail entity}$\rangle$, using a predefined set of known relation classes ~\cite{Mintz2009DistantSF, Zhang2015RelationCV, Miwa2016EndtoEndRE}.
-However, traditional approaches to RE have faced criticism for their lack of flexibility.
-These methods typically rely on static and predefined relation classes, assuming all classes are known and present in the training data.
-This assumption is limiting, as datasets and knowledge graphs are incomplete, and new data is constantly generated.
-Open-world relation extraction (OpenRE) has emerged as a solution to address this limitation \cite{Wu2019OpenRE, Zhao2021ARC, Duan2022ClusterawarePF}.

-OpenRE focuses on the discovery of novel relation classes from unlabeled data.
-The task is typically defined as a clustering problem, where methods utilize information about known classes from the training data to extract new classes from unlabeled data.
-Recent advancements in relation discovery have achieved impressive results by combining prompting techniques with advanced clustering methods \cite{rocore, tabs, matchprompt}.
-However, existing OpenRE methods are limited by assumptions regarding unlabeled data that do not align with the characteristics of real-world data.
-These assumptions include (1) the presumption that unlabeled data solely consists of novel classes or is pre-divided into sets of known and novel instances; (2) the absence of hard negatives; (3) the division of known and novel classes in a dataset is random; and (4) the ground-truth number of novel classes in unlabeled data is known.
+Relation extraction (RE) is a fundamental task in natural language processing (NLP), aiming to extract fact triples in the format $\langle$\textit{head entity}, \textit{relation}, \textit{tail entity}$\rangle$ from textual data.
+Open-world RE (OpenRE) is a related research area that focuses on \textit{discovering} novel relation classes from unlabeled data.
+Recent advancements in OpenRE have demonstrated impressive results by integrating prompting techniques with advanced clustering methods \cite{rocore, tabs, matchprompt}.
+However, current OpenRE methods face limitations due to assumptions about unlabeled data that do not align with the characteristics of real-world datasets.
+These assumptions include: (1) the presumption that unlabeled data solely consists of novel classes or is pre-divided into sets of known and novel instances; (2) the absence of negative instances; (3) the random division of known and novel classes in a dataset; and (4) the availability of the ground-truth number of novel classes in unlabeled data.

-In this work, we critically examine these assumptions and align the task of open-world relation extraction within a real-world setting.
-We dispose of assumptions that simplify the task in favor of new assumptions that align with characteristics of real-world unlabeled data in hopes of increasing the practicality of these methods.
+In this work, we critically examine these assumptions and align the task of OpenRE within a real-world setting.
+We dispose of simplifying assumptions in favor of new assumptions that align with characteristics of real-world unlabeled data in hopes of increasing the practicality of these methods.
 We call our setting \textit{Generalized Relation Discovery} and make the following claims: